Richie Richardson: Domestic career

-After his retirement from international cricket, Richardson became the first high-profile signing by the English all-star club cricket team Lashings World XI, and is the current captain of the team.
+After his retirement from international cricket, Richardson became the first high-profile signing by the English all-star club cricket team Lashings World XI, also going on to captain the side.
 In 2006 he smashed a double hundred with included four sixes of a hapless Robert Saunders over.
 Since 2001 he has also played bass guitar in reggae band Big Bad Dread and The Baldhead, alongside Curtly Ambrose and the band has released several albums.